nicolaseliasx/INE5424-epos/logs_of_tests.md

 �����,cause=�,epc=0x��������    ����,tval=0x����������������}make[2]: Leaving directory '/home/bridge/Projects/so2/osdi_epos/img'

 // Looking at logs to see where the reentry starts to show...
 1500hz for the timer
+// Is possbile to see this behavior in the ceiling test log as well

 riscv_cpu_do_interrupt: hart:1, async:0, cause:0000000000000009, epc:0x0000000080005c3a, tval:0x0000000000000000, desc=supervisor_ecall
 riscv_cpu_do_interrupt: hart:1, async:1, cause:0000000000000007, epc:0x00000000800051fa, tval:0x0000000000000000, desc=m_timer